lukeconnolly2/rlhf_crowdsourcing_platform/README.md

 This repo contains the web-based crowdsourcing platform for the Themis framework submitted in WWW2025.
-For our RLHF system go to [https://anonymous.4open.science/r/Themis-157E](https://anonymous.4open.science/r/Themis-157E)
+For our RLHF system visit: [https://anonymous.4open.science/r/Themis-157E](https://anonymous.4open.science/r/Themis-157E)(Open in new tab).

-# Project Setup Guide
+# Crowdsourcing platform setup guide

 This framework integrates with four external services to function optimally.
 Follow the steps below to configure each service and get your project up and running.